Skip to main content

 Document Too Long (Excessive Page Breaks)

-Go to Settings > Company Settings > Customise Document Styling > Layout to toggle page breaks on and off.
+Go to Documents > Styles > Layout to toggle page breaks on and off.
 You can also check your template for horizontal lines, as these trigger page breaks in the exported document.
 Remove any unnecessary horizontal lines from your template to reduce unwanted page breaks.

 Too Many Context Files